kartoun/alcohol_use_classification/README.md

+**Acknowledgment:** This project utilizes the dataset and fine-tuned models developed by Dr. Uri Kartoun (https://urikartoun.com/).

 **Goal:** This code fine-tunes a pre-trained language model to classify expressions from clinical narrative notes regarding alcohol use.
 The goal is to identify if the expression indicates alcohol use or if it depicts appropriate use or non-use.

 **Model Overview:** The model is built on pre-trained models (e.g., "emilyalsentzer/Bio_ClinicalBERT," "UFNLP/gatortron-base") from Hugging Face's Transformers library, adapted to recognize specific patterns in clinical narratives that relate to alcohol consumption.